pavelkokorin/SF-Memory-Binary-Maker/README.md

 ![N|Solid](https://preview.ibb.co/nwTqh9/SF_Memory_Cassette_and_GB_Memory_Cartridge.jpg)

+### NOTE: PLEASE DUMP ORIGINAL ROM AND MAPPING FROM SF MEMORY CART YOU OBTAINED AND SHARE IT WITH COMMUNITY FOR PRESERVATION.

 ##### This program's main purpose is to generate binaries to burn to a SF Memory Cartridge

  It is able to: